rust-stuco/lectures/week5/slides.md

 # Fixing a Safe Program

-An immutable reference for the second person,
+An immutable reference for the second person...

 ```rust
 let mut v = vec![1, 2, 3, 4];